Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ```
 ls /dev/serial/by-id/*
 ```
-- You should see 2 serial appear, that of the Raspberry Pi Pico is the one with the mention `Klipper_rp2040`:
+- You should see 2 serials appear, that of the Raspberry Pi Pico is the one with the mention `Klipper_rp2040`:

 ![Capture d’écran 2022-09-03 à 18 48 39](https://user-images.githubusercontent.com/12702322/188280489-5db90d97-6f15-45a8-9f06-bd9da21b2cac.jpg)

 - Go to your Mainsail Web interface then click on `Machine` tab.

-- Open `adxl345.cfg` file and edit following line with serial you have just obtained:
+- Open `adxl345_pico.cfg` file and edit following line with serial you have just obtained:
 ```
 serial: /dev/serial/by-id/usb-Klipper_rp2040_E6605481DB318D34-if00
 ```